ryorafael/personal-project-lff/README.md

 12/18
 Worked on cocktail menu and putting nav bar on all pages for easier directory, noticed a few issues with the phone website that need to be adjusted later on.

+make a new branch for responsive website and figure out how to get the stuff on phones